chrisallenarmbruster/iot-manager/README.md

 # IoT Manager

 **IoT Manager** is my full-stack JavaScript implementation for Internet of Things (IoT) applications.
 It covers everything from sensors to the cloud and back down to humans, with a web-based interface, back-end server, API, and IoT gateway.
-Additionally, it includes embedded JavaScript for IoT devices that seamlessly integrate with the server's IoT gateway.
+Additionally, it includes embedded JavaScript for IoT devices that seamlessly integrate with the server's IoT gateway using my [DCP protocol](https://dcp.rev4labs.com).

 [![IoT Manager Composite](/server/static/images/iot-manager-composite.png)](https://iotmanager.rev4labs.com/)